cwahn/theta/README.md

 ## 🚧 WIP
 Theta is currently under active development and API is subject to change.
 Not yet recommended for any serious business.
 ### Todo
+- Core
+  - [ ] Print out returned error for tell calls to prevent silent failure or code duplication
 - Macros
   - [ ] Make `actor` macro to take identifier as `ActorId`
 - Supervision